derivia/study-notes/notes/PERSONAL-NOTES.md

 - Reducing redundancy by dividing tables and establishing relationships between them.
 - Splitting up data to remove duplication and improve data integrity.

-### Keys
-- Primary
-    - A unique identifier for a row.
-    - Typically an id, generally of type serial or uuid.
-    - Each table typically has only one.
-- Foreign
-    - Used to associate a row in some table to some row on another table.
-    - Makes so values are only accepted when they can reference some primary key from the other table.
-    - FOREIGN KEY (fk_column_name) REFERENCES another_table_with_pk (pk_column_name)
-- Relationships
-- One-to-one
-    - Primary key from some table is used as both primary key and foreign key of another table.
-    - e.g.: one person (from the table persons) is unique and can only have one passport (from the table passports).
-- One-to-many
-    - Primary and foreign are different columns (e.g: id and book_id on a table called reviews).
-        - As they are different, the foreign key is not unique.
-    - The foreign key still references the primary key on the table books.
-    - e.g.: one book (from the table books) is unique but can have many reviews (from the table reviews).
-- Many-to-many
-    - Requires an intermediate table to establish the relationship between two other tables.
-    - Primary keys from both tables involved in the relationship are stored as foreign keys in the intermediate table.
-    - e.g.: an intermediate table named "user_groups" could store pairs of user IDs and group IDs to signify which users are members of which groups.
-        - a user can be part of many groups and a group can have many users.

 ## Frameworks